eper-io/tig/readme.md

 - If you need to scale, we suggest to use a Kubernetes ingress of 2-5 nodes.
 - You can use scaling with our Mitosis algorithm, the cloud investor's and CFO's best dream.
 - Mitosis uses containers with a lifetime.
-- Mitosis creates new containers, if the work done to liftime percentage exceeds the normal.
+- Mitosis creates new containers, if the work done to lifetime percentage exceeds the normal.
 - Handling a large bandwidth input can be solved with a distributed iSCSI Linux cluster.
 - A simple SHA256 on a file or a directory tar or zip can identify an entire version.
 - tig is ideal for data streaming workloads as a middle tier.